jamiechang917/raw2fits/README.md

 img = Image(path='path/to/raw/image', debayer_method="VNG")
 img.save_fits(image_type="LIGHT", path='path/to/save/fits/image')
 ```
 where `debayer_method` can be one of the following: "VNG", "Bilinear".
-We recommend using "VNG" for better results.
+We recommend using "VNG" for better results, this is also the default method used by PixInsight and this package. `raw2fits` supports 16-bit VNG debayer method, which is not supported by OpenCV yet.

 ### Comparsion between different debayer methods